 How Subprime Credit Cards Work

-For example, many subprime cards will have a one-time fee to open an account, along with annual or even monthly fees.
+Many subprime cards will have a one-time fee to open an account, along with annual or even monthly fees.
 You should also expect relatively high cash advance fees, foreign transaction fees and additional user fees.

 But as with secured credit cards, many subprime credit card users find that after a year of on-time payments, they can qualify for a different card with lower rates and fees.

-Which Kind of Credit Card Is Right for You?
+What Kind of Credit Card Is Right for You?

-Editorial Disclaimer: Opinions expressed here are author's alone, not those of any bank, credit card issuer, or other company, and have not been reviewed, approved or otherwise endorsed by any of these entities.
+Editorial Disclaimer: Opinions expressed here are author's alone, not those of any bank, credit card issuer or other company, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 All information, including rates and fees, are accurate as of the date of publication.